The Greatest 33: Reaction

 Immediately after the list was released, critical reaction was both positive and negative.
 There was almost universal acclaim for the three four-time winners being on the front row (Foyt, Unser, Mears).
 However, there was considerable dissent regarding winners that were not included, bias towards recent years, and the inclusion of non-winners.
 Due to the limitations of the final list size (33 names), it was not possible for all 68 former winners to be included.
 Also, significant non-winners such as Rex Mays and Ted Horn were not included in the final grid.

 There were several dissents early on among fans and media regarding drivers included on the original list of 100 finalists, such as Danica Patrick and Marco Andretti.
 However, none of the highly controversial nominees made the final official list.
 Dan Wheldon (who at the time of voting had won only once) won the race for the second time just days after the list was released.
-Along with four other top-4 career finishes, and three front row starts, considerable speculation afterwards suggested Wheldon would have made easily the list had the voting been conducted after the race.
+Along with four other top-4 career finishes, and three front row starts, considerable speculation afterwards suggested Wheldon would have easily made the list had the voting been conducted after the race.

 After the official announcement, merchandise including T-shirts and other collectibles, were marketed in The Greatest 33 theme.